 Adobe Creative Cloud

 This is a suite of Adobe software that every architect should have.
 If you have ever wondered how those crisp, coloured plans, elevations, schematic 3-D presentations and design portfolios are made, then here is your answer.
 The three most powerful software every architect needs in this suite are Illustrator, InDesign and Photoshop.
-These software work to complement each other in any architectural presentation.
+These software works to complement each other in any architectural presentation.

 Adobe Illustrator is the design app that lets you capture your creative vision with shapes, colour, effects, and typography.
 Work across desktop and mobile devices and quickly create beautiful designs that can go anywhere—print, web and apps, video and animations, and more.